 The Dorud-Andimeshk train

-Trains are by far the most pleasant form of travel (short of first class hops on swanky airlines) and the Dorud – Andimeshk train ride was by far one of the most scenic train rides I’ve ever taken.
-Over the course of six or seven hours the train slowly winds through the mountains of Lorestan, passing through an impressive number of tiny tunnels and chugging by tiny villages with a population so small you could count it on your fingers.
+Trains are by far the most pleasant form of travel (short of first-class hops on swanky airlines) and the Dorud – Andimeshk train ride was by far one of the most scenic train rides I’ve ever taken and a great way to go off-beat in Iran.
+Over the course of six or seven hours, the train slowly winds through the mountains of Lorestan, passing through an impressive number of tiny tunnels and chugging by little villages with a population so small you could count it on your fingers.

 - Close to: Khorramabad, Shush

 - Get there: How to take the Dorud-Andimeshk train

 - Where to stay: Hotel Rostan in Andimeshk

 It’s now possible to book flights and busses in Iran online.
 Check out 1StQuest to book and pay online in Iran (use the code LWP-QST to get a 5% discount).

 The westernmost region of Iran is known as Kurdistan.
 A more colorful region of baggy pants and grassy mountains, it was by far the most beautiful region of Iran (in our humble opinions) and great for off the beaten path exploring.

 The stepped village of Palangan was our favorite place in Kurdistan.
 Less touristy in feel than the more popular Masuleh, it’s easy to while away the hours walking amongst its earth colored houses (they say one house’s roof is the next house’s garden) and exploring the flowering mountains around the village.
 This is a great area if you truly want to go offbeat in Iran.

 - Where to stay: Hotel Kaj in Sanandaj (budget)